kparc/kcc/README.md

 **Practice:**

 Make sure you have `rlwrap` utility installed, and put an alias `alias k="rlwrap k"` into your rc file.
-This makes your minimalistic k development environment a lot more pleasant to use.
+This makes your spartan k development environment a lot more pleasant to use.

 Type in your first k expressions, and enjoy your first answers: